 Roasted Butternut Squash Soup

-Roast your butternut squash in the oven, because chopping is hard and scooping is fun.
+This Roasted Butternut Squash Soup recipe is an easy, healthy, warm dinner that will support your crusade against Jack Frost.
+Make your roasted butternut squash in the oven, because chopping is hard and scooping is fun.
 Then blend it up with some apples, onions, and sage.
-An easy, healthy, warm dinner that will support your crusade against Jack Frost.

 We had a dumpling-making party the other night with some friends, and I got to try out my friend Kate’s chain-mail glove: